 Hay reminds us that, “The better your credit history is, the less of an impact a new inquiry should have.”
 So make sure to keep up your borrowing best practices while you wait out a credit inquiry.

-And don’t worry, small business owner, that credit inquiry will be completely erased from your credit report in 2 years at a maximum!
+And don’t worry, that credit inquiry will be completely erased from your credit report in two years at a maximum.

 Georgia McIntyre is the director of content marketing at Fundera.

 Georgia has written extensively about small business finance, specializing in business lending, credit cards, and accounting solutions.